PrequelDev/base_repo/README.md

 # base_repo

-Base config for the build pipeline
+Base config for the build pipeline.
+For now, this is a work in progress.